Union Gospel Mission Philosophy

 Union Gospel Mission’s LifeChange is a Christ-centered recovery program for individuals struggling with addiction.
 It is designed to “transform lives” and help people break free from addiction.
 While enrolled, program participants reside in transitional housing at two different locations.

-The LifeChange for Men program includes bible studies, mandatory church services, self-evaluations, work therapy, educational classes, and counseling.
+The LifeChange for Men program includes Bible studies, mandatory church services, self-evaluations, work therapy, educational classes, and counseling.

 The LifeChange for Women and Their Children program occurs in three phases.
 The first phase offers basic services like safe transitional housing, counseling, and meals.
 This phase can last up to three months.
 In the next phase, women choose one of three year-long programs available to enroll in: recovery, domestic violence, and discipleship.
 In the third and final phase, women can take part in Women of Wisdom (WoW), another discipleship and ministry training program, or the Team Education and Employment Management (TEEM).
+The center's women's program is one of the 101 (44.7 percent) of Oregon treatment facilities to offer employment training.

 Union Gospel Mission’s website indicates the center provides a safe, healing environment for women as well as women with children.
 It is designed for those struggling with abuse, addiction, and/or homelessness.